dartmouth/intro-containerization/3-how-do-we-get-started.md

 ## Toolset

-Install [Rancher Desktop](https://docs.rancherdesktop.io/getting-started/installation/) or [Docker Desktop](https://www.docker.com/products/docker-desktop/).
-You can check Docker Desktop license information at https://www.docker.com/pricing/faq/ where they list that use is free for research at non-for-profit institutions (last checked 2023-10-16).
+Please install Docker Desktop (https://www.docker.com/products/docker-desktop) or Rancher Desktop (https://docs.rancherdesktop.io/getting-started/installation/) before the workshop if you plan to follow along.
+You can check Docker Desktop license information at https://www.docker.com/pricing/faq/ where they list that use is free for research at non-for-profit institutions (last checked 2023-10-19).

 ## Hello World httpd example